DuPage Forest Preserves Offer a Flurry of Winter Fun

 When there’s plenty of snow on the hill (usually more than 3 inches), thrill-seekers can snow tube down the 800-foot run on Mount Hoy at Blackwell Forest Preserve

 in Warrenville.
 The rental area is open 9 a.m. – 4 p.m. on weekends Dec.
 2 – Feb.
 25 plus Dec.
 26 – 29, Jan.
 1 – 5, 15 and 22, and Feb.
 19. Inner tube rentals are $5 per day ($7 for nylon tubes) and end at 3:30 p.m.
 Only District tubes are allowed.

 Visitors can also explore the forest preserves with rented snowshoes.
 Rentals are $8 for two hours or $13 per day and are available when there’s ample snow on the trails.

 ● When Mount Hoy’s open, rentals are available at the base of the hill until 2 p.m.

 ● On weekdays when Mount Hoy isn’t open, rentals are available 8 a.m. – 2 p.m. at the west sector office on Mack Road.
 Call 630-876-5931

 At Kline Creek Farm

 in West Chicago, visitors can enjoy 20-minute horse-drawn sleigh rides

 Dec.
-21 – 23 and 28 – 31 at 2, 2:30 and 3 p.m.
+21 – 23 and Jan.
+4 – 6 at 2, 2:30 and 3 p.m.
 Rides are on a first-come, first-served basis and use wagons if there’s not ample snow on the trails.
 Rides are $5 per person ages 5 and up and are free for kids under 5.
 Children under 13 years of age must be accompanied by an adult.
 Registration is not required, and the District will cancel rides if there’s severe weather.
-For daily trail condition updates, call 630-876-5900
+For trail conditions or to arrange for private group rides, call 630-876-5900